 Are DNR and BOAH testing other species?

 Every year since 2009, BOAH has coordinated with DNR to test hunter-harvested wild white-tailed deer near the farms in Southeastern Indiana where TB-positive animals were housed.
-To date, no white-tailed deer have tested positive for the disease in Indiana.

 Is Indiana freezer beef safe to eat?